INGREDIENT IN: LeInsideOut

-APPLICATION: Anise Seed can be diffused, diluted and applied anywhere on the body, or used as a massage oil.
+APPLICATION: Anise can be diffused, diluted and applied anywhere on the body, or used as a massage oil.

-AROMATIC CONSIDERATIONS: Anise Seed has a very sweet, licorice-like aroma.
+AROMATIC CONSIDERATIONS: Anise has a very sweet, licorice-like aroma.
 Nice diffused, if you like the smell of black licorice.

-GENERAL INFORMATION: Anise Seed contains a natural substance that forms crystals if the oil is chilled.
+GENERAL INFORMATION: Anise contains a natural substance that forms crystals if the oil is chilled.
 If this occurs, just warm the bottle slightly.

 CAUTIONS: Because Anise is estrogenic, it should be avoided during pregnancy.
 Anise is also phototoxic; avoid direct sunlight on skin to which this oil has been recently applied.